mqliang/kubernetes/cluster/anchnet/README.md

-## Anchnet cloudprovider
+# Anchnet cloudprovider

-Anchnet cloudprovider is internally supported by caicloud.io.
-It conforms to kubernetes cloudprovider plugin convention, and can be considered natively supported by kubernetes.
+Anchnet cloudprovider is internally supported by [caicloud.io](https://caicloud.io).
+It implements kubernetes cloudprovider plugin, and can be considered natively supported by kubernetes.

-### Background on anchnet cloudprovider
+## Background on anchnet cloudprovider

 [Anchnet](http://cloud.51idc.com/) is one of caicloud's IDC/IaaS parteners.
 It has most common features seen in other cloudproviders, e.g. Cloud Instances, External IPs, Load balancers, etc, see [help center](http://cloud.51idc.com/help/cloud/index.html).
 [API doc](http://cloud.51idc.com/help/api/index.html) lists all public APIs (there are some internal ones also).
 SDK is developed by caicloud team at https://github.com/caicloud/anchnet-go.

-### Create a cluster using anchnet
+## Create a cluster using anchnet

 To create a kubernetes cluster, make sure you've installed anchnet SDK.
 To install:
 ```